nasirkhurshid/infoSys-mobileRecords/README.md

 # infoSys-mobileRecords
 An information system for mobile records implemented in C++ using the list class from the STL.
+This system allows for efficient storage and retrieval of mobile phone records, providing CRUD functionality with advanced search features based on multiple criteria.
+It also incorporates filter functionality similar to https://www.gsmarena.com/search.php3.
+All mobile phone records are saved in a file, which is automatically loaded upon program startup and created if it doesn't exist.
+Any additions, updates, or deletions made by the user are reflected in the file for data consistency.